Theta Tau: Post World War II (1944–1962)

 Donald D. Curtis, who a few months after his initiation into the fraternity had been appointed Editor in 1926, added to his years of continuous service as a national officer and began his term as Grand Regent in 1950.
-Another longtime officer, Jamison Vawter, Z '16, was elected Grand Regent for the term concluding Theta Tau's first half century.
+Another longtime officer, Jamison Vawter, Z '16, was elected Grand Regent for the term concluding Theta Tau's first half-century.
 He had served for 27 years as Grand Treasurer and was honored by being the first for whom a Theta Tau Convention was named (1935).

 The Founders' Golden Anniversary Convention was held in Minneapolis and was scheduled to include Founders' Day.
 It was a gala occasion marred only by the absence of founder Schrader and Editor Howe due to illness.
 It was attended by founders Lewis and Vinal and by many Past Grand Regents, including brother Louderback.

+Donald D. Curtis served as Grand Regent from 1950 to 1952.
 A. Dexter Hinckley, T '25, was elected Grand Regent at the 1954 Convention.
-During his first term, Brother Ames, newly elected Grand Scribe, resigned to accept a Fulbright Lectureship in Ceylon (now Sri Lanka).
-On his return, he visited schools as Special Representative of the Executive Council to promote extension.
+Norman B. Ames succeed Schrader as Grand Scribe but resigned to accept a Fulbright Lectureship in Ceylon (now Sri Lanka).
+At its Founders' Golden Anniversary Convention in 1954, Theta Tau established the position of Counselor which only Schrader could hold.
+He continued to serve until he died in 1962.
 The position of Regional Director was established by the 1956 Convention.

-At the 1958 Convention, Charles W. Britzius, A '33, was elected Grand Regent, the restriction of membership to those who were white was removed, and the Fraternity appropriated funds to support extension efforts.

-Robert E. Pope, Z '52, was appointed Grand Scribe in April 1956 to succeed Ames, was repeatedly elected to that office for 38 years, and was first employed by the fraternity as Travelling Secretary in October, 1959.

-William E. Franklin, Z '57, then assistant editor, was appointed editor-in-chief of The Gear in 1961, succeeding Howe and Mercer.
+At the 1958 Convention, Charles W. Britzius, A '33, was elected Grand Regent, the restriction of membership to those who were white was removed, and the fraternity appropriated funds to support extension efforts.
+Robert E. Pope, Z '52, was appointed Grand Scribe in April 1956 to succeed Ames, was repeatedly elected to that office for 38 years, and was first employed by the fraternity as the traveling secretary in October 1959.
+William E. Franklin, Z '57, was appointed editor-in-chief of The Gear in 1961, succeeding Howe and Mercer.
 He served until 1969.

 Vietnam years (1962–1976)

-At the convention in 1962, William K. Rey, M '45, was elected Grand Regent, and the fraternity established the position of Executive Secretary (now Executive Director) to which Pope was appointed.
+At the convention in 1962, William K. Rey, M '45, was elected Grand Regent, and the fraternity established the position of executive secretary (now executive director) to which Pope was appointed.
 In 1963, for the first time, the fraternity had a central office.
 Britzius, retiring as Grand Regent, was elected Grand Treasurer, a position he was to hold for twelve years.
 The decade of the 1960s was one of moderate growth with seven new chapters installed.
-Annual alumni gifts, now so important to the fraternity, were first solicited in 1964.
+Annual alumni gifts were first solicited in 1964.